cjsatuforc/sonicmonkeypi/README.md

 1. Put the kit's files in a directory
 2. Paste your API key into token.txt
 3. Optional: Edit keywords.txt / format.txt
+4. Optional: Edit banlist.txt with authors or sound IDs to ignore

 # Run: Using built-in + keywords.txt:
       perl sonicmonkeypi